PseudoDevs/IamGhost/FATAL10.md

-Last updated: 2024-04-02 13:25:11
+Last updated: 2024-04-02 13:27:14
-Random Quote: If you smile when no one else is around, you really mean it. - Andy Rooney
+Random Quote: Silence at the proper season is wisdom, and better than any speech. - Plutarch